Purdue Medical Plan Tobacco-User Additional Premium: Questions and Answers

 - How much will I pay to participate in an approved tobacco cessation program?

-The approved tobacco cessation programs made available by Purdue are at no charge to you or your covered spouse/SSDP.
+The approved tobacco cessation programs made available by Purdue are at no charge to you or your covered spouse.
 Purdue provides the approved programs as a benefit to you.

 - Are there other options for tobacco cessation programs?

 - I only use tobacco occasionally.
-How do I qualify for the waiver?
+Do I certify as a tobacco user?

-- If I complete an approved tobacco cessation program, will that also qualify me for non-tobacco user rates on my Purdue life insurance through Minnesota Life?
+- If I complete an approved tobacco cessation program, will that also qualify me for non-tobacco user rates on my Purdue employee term life insurance through Minnesota Life as well as my critical illness and universal life insurance?